Skip to content

 What Is a Diya?

+A diya is a clay lamp often associated with Diwali.
+A “diya” is a small clay lantern known for its dazzling, enchanting light.
+You’ll see these all around major cities like New Delhi and New York during Diwali.
 A cotton wick is used in diyas, and oil (ghee specifically) serves as the fuel.
 These lights can be plain or colored, big or small, simple or fancy; it depends on the preferences of each person.
 No matter what is going on in the world, a brightly lit diya is a comforting and inspiring sight.

-What Are the Traditional Sweets of Diwali?
+Traditional Sweets of Diwali

 Diwali can be associated with diyas, firecrackers, and, more than all, delicious food!
 A few days before the main Diwali festival, the preparation of traditional dishes for family, friends, and close ones begins.
 The feast itself can be quite extravagant, depending on the family.
 You might see tables filled with dishes only made on special occasions and sweets whose smell will leave your mouth watering.